What is a donor database?

 What is donor database software?

 Donor database software holds all of the information and tools necessary for a nonprofit to function.
-Nonprofit database software ranges from minimal (offering just the essentials like donor management and communications) to comprehensive (with tools like payment processing and wealth insights).
+Donor database software ranges from minimal, offering just the essentials like donor management and communications, to comprehensive, with tools like payment processing and wealth insights.

 For those looking to take their operation online on a budget, free database software for nonprofits is available.
 However, free software packages will likely only cover an organization’s basic needs (think: general donor management and data storage) and may still require the use of spreadsheets.
 Some free packages may be more comprehensive but require a preliminary software to gain access to the nonprofit database software.
 For example, Salesforce offers a free Nonprofit Success Pack, but only for organizations with an existing Salesforce account.
 Free database software often also lacks the custom-tailored customer support of other platforms and may require getting some time and attention from an IT expert.